shortnamesalex/shortnamesalex.github.io/README.md

-## 4 maps a day. everyday. i dont know if that counts.
+## drink tea and never have to worry about mapping again i think

 [youtube](https://www.youtube.com/@shortnamesalex)
 //